meflynn/webpage-hugo/content/authors/admin/_index.md

 I am currently working on a long-term book project that focuses on the politics of US overseas military deployments.
 This is currently under contract with Oxford University Press.

 I also edit and contribute to the Quantitative Peace, a blog dedicated to political science, science fiction, pop culture, and other random thoughts.

-This page is currently under construction so please excuse the oddities and errors.
-Some are temporary.